samcorzine/resume/README.md

 #### What is this?

-This is the LaTex source code for my resume.
+This is the LaTex source for my resume.
 I try to keep it up to date-ish.

 ### How do I view this resume?